 Around the globe, corporate boards, CEOs, and C-level executives are pushing for more innovation, higher efficiency, a more vibrant culture, and fiscal strength.
 “Good” isn’t good enough: today the goal is nothing short of the best.
 At the same time, the world business environment is turbulent, with markets emerging and evolving rapidly, and the stakes for businesses higher than ever.
+Whatever an organization’s particular mandate, whether it’s being more innovative, customer-centric, or even having to merge corporate cultures due to a merger or acquisition, the fact is a lot of these transformation initiatives fail.
+In fact, my own research tells me that the majority of business transformations fail, and it’s nothing to do with having the wrong vision or a flawed strategy.

 Leaders can’t expect transformation if they’re unwilling to embrace disruption.